 Bill Bullen, founder and CEO of Utilita Energy which has more than 800,000 domestic and business customers, is one of the senior business leaders interviewed as part of ‘A Unified Voice’, the report based on the survey findings.
 He said that the benefits of involving staff at all levels in defining the company’s Values had created a shared sense of purpose that was vital in the pandemic.

 “Nobody could have imagined that those values would be put to the test in quite such a dramatic way as that imposed by COVID.
 We have certainly seen the benefits of a shared sense of purpose in some of the most challenging times any of us have faced and, I have to say, I have been enormously humbled by the way our people have responded,” he said.

 More than 95% of respondents to the survey also said that reputation contributes to annual revenue, with 24% agreeing their reputation has improved since the pandemic because they have worked harder to engage their employees and customers.
 44% believe it has improved because they have done more promotion.

 “British businesses have faced their biggest peacetime challenge in coping with the disruptive impacts of the pandemic.
 For some, the crisis created opportunity; for others, it was a question of simple survival.
 Communication was at the heart of how organisations engaged with frightened and bewildered staff as well as confused and concerned customers and clients.
 How well they managed both will impact on their future reputations and fortunes, post-pandemic.

 “To be successful in this new world of work we all face will require innovative and effective internal and external communications, underpinned by a clear and evolved strategy.
-This is the challenge that our new service, InsideOut Communications™ has been specifically designed to address.”

 You might also be interested in: